MrR0807/Java_Notes/Modern-Best-Practices-for-Testing-in-Java.md

 class MyTest extends AllInklusiveBaseTest {}
 ```

 Those hierarchies are hard to understand and you likely end up extending a base test that contains a lot of stuff that the current test doesn’t need.
 This distracts the reader and can lead to bugs.
-Inheritance is not flexible: It’s not possible to use everything from AllInklusiveBaseTest but nothing from its superclass AdvancedBaseTest?
+Inheritance is not flexible: It’s not possible to use everything from ``AllInklusiveBaseTest`` but nothing from its superclass ``AdvancedBaseTest``?
 Moreover, the reader has to jump between multiple base classes to understand the big picture.

 **"Prefer duplication over the wrong abstraction".
 Sandi Metz.
 See "Wall of Coding Wisdom"**

 Instead, I recommend using composition.
 Write small code snippets and classes for each specific fixture work (start the test database, create the schema, insert data, start a mock web server).
-Reuse those parts in your tests in the @BeforeAll method or by assigning the created objects to fields of the test class.
+Reuse those parts in your tests in the ``@BeforeAll`` method or by assigning the created objects to fields of the test class.
 So you assemble every new test class by reusing those parts; like lego bricks.
 This way, every test has its own tailored fixture that is easy to grasp and nothing unrelated is happening.
 The test class is self-contained because everything relevant is right in the test class.

 ```
 // Do